arfaram/ezplatform-activities-log/README.md

     - UpdateContentEvent
     - PublishVersionEvent

-Other `Events` will be added gradually :)  Any contribution is welcome
+Other `AfterEvents` will be added gradually :) best way to learn eZ Platform.
+Any contribution is welcome

 ## Installation